iamOgunyinka/dooked/README.md

 // use the resolvers in resolvers.txt
 > ./dooked -i names.txt -r resolvers.txt

-// -t(file type) defaults 0(text file), -t is 1, it changes the expected file
+// -f(file type) defaults 0(text file), -f is 1, it changes the expected file
-// type to JSON, -t 2 means unknown(dooked will try to figure it out)
+// type to JSON, -f 2 means unknown(dooked will try to figure it out)

-> ./dooked -i names.json -t 1 -o new_names.json
+> ./dooked -i names.json -f 1 -o new_names.json

 > cat names.json | ./dooked -t 1 -o new_names.json
 ```